 2. To God Be the Glory by Fanny Crosby

-For the Christian, thankfulness is about recognizing and responding to God’s perfect qualities.
-This hymn offers a great call and response between who God is and the praise which bubble up as a natural response.
+Christian thanksgiving is about recognizing and responding to God’s perfect qualities.
+This hymn offers a great call and response between who God is and the praise that bubbles up as a natural response.

 To God be the glory, great things he has done;